anywhichway/lazui/docs/lazui.md

 </script>
 ```

+### Avoiding Page Flicker

+If you have a page with a lot of templates in HTML or custom elements, you may see a flicker as the page loads.
+This is because
+the browser will render the page before `lazui` has a chance to process all the templates and custom elements.
+You can avoid this
+by setting the attribute `hidden` in the body tag of your HTML. `lazui` will remove the `hidden` attribute when it is done processing.

 ## Documentation Conventions

 Although `lazui` can be used as a powerful JavaScript rendering engine, it really shines at reducing the amount of